Yureehh/Dissertation-Code/Readme.md

-# SENTIMENT ANALYSIS: LA GUERRA RUSSO-UCRAINA SU TWITTER
+# SENTIMENT ANALYSIS: RUSSO-UKRANIAN WAR ON TWITTER

 ## Author: Juri Fabbri

-**This repository contains the source code for my bachelor thesis on Twitter Sentiment Analysis using R.**
+**This repository contains the source code for my bachelor degree disseration on Twitter Sentiment Analysis developed in R.**

 **Contents**: